Finno-Ugoria

 20 out of the 23 Finno-Ugric nations live on the territory of the Russian Federation.

 The other three nations have their own states.
-The three Finno-Ugric nations that have their own states are Finland, Hungary (the second word "-Ugric" in the name "Finno-Ugric peoples" actually means "Hungarian"), and Estonia
+The three Finno-Ugric nations that have their own states are Finland, Hungary (the second word "-Ugric" in the name "Finno-Ugric peoples" actually means "Hungarian"), and Estonia.

 There is plenty of information already available online about these three Finno-Ugric countries, so there is no point for me to cover these here; I will focus instead on the other twenty much lesser known Finno-Ugric nations, all of which reside on the present day territory of the Russian Federation.
 In the West these nations are virtually unheard of, their culture is endangered and disappearing, due to the overwhelming influence of the dominant Russian culture, and the pressure to be a "regular Russian".
 (And this is the main reason I want to write about these nations, to raise knowledge and awarenes about their interesting culture and traditions!)